whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     ```

 1. Copy the backup tarball to a safe location that is not on the server being upgraded.
-1. [Optional] Stop  the `chroma-agent` daemon on each of the registered Lustre nodes.
-This step is optional, but will reduce the number of warnings and errors in the log files during the upgrade process.
-Stopping the `chroma-agent` will not affect Lustre file system services that are running and will not impact failover of Lustre file system cluster resources managed by Pacemaker.

 **Note:** This is not intended to be a comprehensive backup of the entire operating system configuration.
 It covers the essential components pertinent to Lustre servers managed by IML that are difficult to re-create if deleted.